johnaohara/test_cases/JPA/CacheableXmlTestCase/README.md

 Entities that are annotated @Cacheable(true) are cached correctly

-This test case test the following 4 scenarios;
+This test case test the following 4 scenarios

 1. Entity is annotated with @Cacheable(true)
 2. Entity is defined as cacheable in orm.xml
 3. Entity is defined as cacheable with hibernate.ejb.classcache in persistence.xml